swiftlang/swift-evolution/proposals/nnnn-package-creation.md

 Future iterations of this feature, will include additional metadata fields that can be used in this context.

-**Defining the default template**
+### Defining the default template

-To customize the default template (i.e. when `swift package create` is invoked with the explicit `--template `argument), user should define a template named “default”, i.e.:
+To customize the default template (i.e. when `swift package create` is invoked with the explicit `--template `argument), user should define a template named “default”, i.e. `~/.swiftpm/configuration/templates/new-package/default`

- `~/.swiftpm/configuration/templates/new-package/default`

-**Adding and updating templates**
+### Adding and updating templates

 Templates are designed to be shared as git repositories.
 The following commands will be added to SwiftPM to facilitate adding and updating templates: